attia-mahmoud/HTTP2-Compliance-Tests/all_testcases.md

         72. "Padding octets MUST be set to zero when sending."
     - **END_HEADERS (0x04):**
         ✔ 73.
 "A PUSH_PROMISE frame without the END_HEADERS flag set MUST be followed by a CONTINUATION frame for the same stream.
 A receiver MUST treat the receipt of any other type of frame or a frame on a different stream as a connection error (Section 5.4.1) of type PROTOCOL_ERROR."
     ✔ 74.
 "A sender MUST NOT send a PUSH_PROMISE on a stream unless that stream is either "open" or "half-closed (remote).
-PUSH_PROMISE frames MUST only be sent on a peer-initiated stream that is in either the "open" or "half-closed (remote)" state."
+PUSH_PROMISE frames MUST only be sent on a peer-initiated stream that is in either the "open" or "half-closed (remote)" state.
+A receiver MUST treat the receipt of a PUSH_PROMISE on a stream that is neither "open" nor "half-closed (local)" as a connection error (Section 5.4.1) of type PROTOCOL_ERROR.
     ✔ 75.
 "If the Stream Identifier field specifies the value 0x00, a recipient MUST respond with a connection error (Section 5.4.1) of type PROTOCOL_ERROR.
 A receiver MUST treat the receipt of a PUSH_PROMISE that promises an illegal stream identifier (Section 5.1.1) as a connection error (Section 5.4.1) of type PROTOCOL_ERROR."
     ✔ 76.
 "PUSH_PROMISE MUST NOT be sent if the SETTINGS_ENABLE_PUSH setting of the peer endpoint is set to 0.
 An endpoint that has set this setting and has received acknowledgment MUST treat the receipt of a PUSH_PROMISE frame as a connection error (Section 5.4.1) of type PROTOCOL_ERROR."
     ✔ 77. "the sender MUST ensure that the promised stream is a valid choice for a new stream identifier (Section 5.1.1) (that is, the promised stream MUST be in the "idle" state)."